 Finally, the ampersand intimates that as members of this honor society look beyond themselves, they anticipate and prepare for what will come after their undergraduate years: the string of ampersands that make up a life and compel us "strong in will / To strive, to seek, to find, and not to yield" (Alfred Tennyson, "Ulysses" ).
 The Ampersand Society exists to acknowledge and foster such desire.

-The Ampersand Society meets the third Tuesday of each month in the evening on campus.
+Each cohort of Ampersand Society meets one Tuesday each month in the evening on campus.
 We enjoy a hearty mixture of speakers, discussion groups, information sharing, mentoring, and good food over the course of each semester although each academic year within the Ampersand Society possesses distinct purpose:

 The Celebration of First-Year Excellence, held early in the spring semester, formally begins the process of selecting new members of the society.
 At that time, applications are available electronically.
 You may access the application through the link on the tool bar to the left.

 As each new class of Ampersand members are selected, these students will first meet with the goal of getting to know each other as they are guided through "the Baylor experience" by speakers and faculty mentors who will describe ways that they can connect with their professors, find courses that will electrify a semester, engage in research outside of the classroom proper, and begin to carve out a niche for their service and leadership on campus and in Waco.

 During the fall semester of the sophomore year, the Ampersand Society will meet monthly.
 Our hope is that as members build relationships with each other and start to feel connected to this community, we can engage in earnest discussions about the life of the mind and a life of purpose as we also consider the ways and means of plugging into research, extracurriculuar organizations, the Waco community, and extraordinary summer programs here in the U.S. and abroad.